How the right asset mix can lower your risk

-Cash investments are the calmest of all.
-Their value barely changes from day to day.
+Short-term or "cash" investments are the calmest of all.
+Their value rarely changes from day to day.

 Perhaps you gravitate toward one of these "personalities" more than others.
-But holding a mix of them can be the best solution of all.
+But holding a mix of them may be the right solution for you.

 By mixing different types of investments together, you lower the overall risk in your portfolio, since different types of assets usually perform differently at any one time.
-This doesn't mean you can't lose money; it just means that you're better protected.
+This doesn't mean you can't lose money—it just means that you may not lose as much.

 It also gives your account balance the opportunity to grow at a rate higher than you'd see with an all-cash portfolio, but in a more stable manner than you'd experience with an all-stock portfolio.